turthalion/chat-card-backgrounds/README.md

 * Override border: choose to colour the border of the chat card
 * Insert Speaker Image: choose to add the image of the speaker to the chat card
   * If this option is selected, and the message author does not have a token controlled on the scene, their avatar image will be used instead

+## Notes
+* If using Foundry v12, image support is disabled to avoid double-stacking of images
+* If using Foundry v13, and DnD 5e (and possibly other systems) you must manually disable the chat images in the module to avoid double-stacking.

 ## Styles